CloudCannon/rcc/README.md

 Read [this blog post](https://cloudcannon.com/blog/managing-multilingual-content-in-cloudcannon/) before getting starting with the RCC.

-[Rosey](https://rosey.app/) is used to generate a multilingual site from tagged html and a set of JSON files.
+[Rosey](https://rosey.app/) is used to generate a multilingual site from tagged HTML and a set of JSON files.

 How Rosey works at a high level:

-  1. HTML elements are tagged by a developer for translation using `data-rosey` tags.
+  1. A developer tags HTML elements on your site for translation using `data-rosey` tags.

-  2. Rosey scannin your built static site for these `data-rosey` tags and generates a JSON file named `base.json`, containing information about your tagged content.
+  2. Rosey scans your built static site for `data-rosey` tags and generates a JSON file named `base.json`, containing information about your tagged content.

-  3. Rosey ingests `locales/*.json` files, which contain original phrases paired with user entered.
-From this data and your tagged content Rosey generates a complete multilingual site.
+  3. Rosey ingests `locales/*.json` files, which contain original phrases paired with user entered translations.
+From this data, and your tagged content, Rosey generates a complete multilingual site.

-**What the RCC does** is create a way for non-technical editors to create the `locales/*.json` files needed to generate the site.
-Using the `base.json` file, editor-friendly YAML files are generated with the correct CloudCannon input configuration to enable translations via an interface in CloudCannon's CMS.
-These YAML files are then turned into the JSON files needed by Rosey to generate your final multilingual site.
-All of this happens in your site's postbuild, meaning it automatically happens each build.
+**What the RCC does** is create a way for non-technical editors to create the `locales/*.json` files that Rosey needs to generate the site.
+Using the `base.json` file, editor-friendly YAML files are generated with the correct CloudCannon input configuration to enable translations to be entered via CloudCannon's CMS.
+The YAML files are then turned into the `locales/*.json` files JSON files needed by Rosey.
+All of this happens in your site's postbuild, meaning it happens automatically each build.

 ## Getting started